markkings34/meet2/README.md

-- 👋 Hi, I’m @tomlinm6
+- 👋 Hi
-- Deploy a test benchmark to a cloud service.
+- Deploy an app to a cloud service.